nagypet/spvitamin/README.md

 - FileNameUtils improved
 - MapUtils for creating a Map from a Collection
 - Profile loading at startup fixed
+- pwdtool added feature --keygen for AES encryption
+- ReflectionUtils.gettersOf() fixed: methods annotated with @JsonIgnore will not be returned. getClass() is not returned.
+- Thing fixed: using ReflectionUtils.allPropertiesOf() instead of ReflectionUtils.propertiesOf() to get base class properties too

 ### 3.3.3-1-RELEASE not yet released